iterative/dvc.org/content/blog/2021-09-14-cats-and-dogs.md

 ---
-title: Switching the Problem for Your Pre-trained Models
+title: Switching the Dataset for Your Pre-trained Models
 date: 2021-09-14
 description: |
   You can easily switch datasets for pre-trained models with DVC.
 descriptionLong: |
   Sometimes your problem definition changes and you need to update your dataset.
 picture: 2021-09-14/cats-and-dogs.png
-pictureComment: Switching the Problem for Your Pre-trained Models
+pictureComment: Switching the Dataset for Your Pre-trained Models
 author: milecia_mcgregor
 commentsUrl: https://discuss.dvc.org/t/tuning-hyperparameters-with-reproducible-experiments/821
 tags: